 Pick the easiest (three to five) opportunities and stick with them for a few months.
 Then look at the list again and see whether there are other savings opportunities you can add.

-It is a very rewarding feeling when you see your debt diminish (or seeing your savings/investments accumulate) from month to month.
+It is a very rewarding feeling when you see your debt diminish (and your investments accumulate) from month to month.

 Make a budget